 - Don't be intimidated into paying money you don't owe or disclosing your personal or financial information in the face of scare tactics. - Don't be afraid to hang up if something doesn't seem right. - Don't be rushed.
 The scam artists who perpetrate intimidation scams try to create a false sense of urgency to get people to act before they have time to think the situation through. - When a caller claims to represent a specific company or agency, ask for his or her name and employee number.
-Then call the company or agency back using an independent and trusted source (not the number the scammer gives you). - Don't send money via hard-to-track methods, such as wire transfer, online money transfer (e.g., Venmo or PayPal), or reloadable gift cards, unless you are absolutely certain that you are sending money to a real friend or family member.
+Then call the company or agency back using an independent and trusted source (not the number the scammer gives you). - Don't send money via hard-to-track methods, such as wire transfer, overnight delivery, or reloadable cards, unless you are absolutely certain that you are sending money to a real friend or family member.
 Money sent by these hard-to-track methods is almost never recoverable. - Information about people is commonly available online and elsewhere.
 Scam artists often use this information to legitimize their claims.